zOrOjUrO/pySX127x-mMPLR/README.md

 |    RST (Reset)  | GPIO 22     |
 |       LED       | GPIO 27     |

 LED external with 1k ohm or 330ohm (optional)

+Developed by Rui Silva, Porto, Portugal

-# forked from mayeranalytics/pySX127x
+# Forked from mayeranalytics/pySX127x
 # Overview

 This is a python interface to the [Semtech SX1276/7/8/9](http://www.semtech.com/wireless-rf/rf-transceivers/)